MKLab-ITI/pygrank/tutorials/documentation.md

 # Architecture
 `pygrank` is designed with a hierarchical architecture in mind, where the roles of source code components can be clearly separated.
-At the core of the library lie the concept of graph signals, which wrap machine learning primitives (e.g. numpy arrays or tensorflow tensors) to be propagated through graphs.
+At the core of the package lie the concept of graph signals, which wrap machine learning primitives (e.g. numpy arrays or tensorflow tensors) to be propagated through graphs.
 Whatever these primitives may be, they can be manipulated through an abstracted backend.

-Then, a separate defines several measures that can be used to assess the outcome of prediction tasks on graphs.
+Then, a separate module defines several measures that can be used to assess the outcome of prediction tasks on graphs.
 These include both supervised and unsupervised measures, as well as ways to combine various measures (e.g. AUC and fairness-aware pRule that assesses disparate impact) to quantify the efficacy of multiclass predictions.

-Of course, a module is delegated to defining node ranking algorithms on graphs.
+A module is also delegated to defining node ranking algorithms on graphs.
 The take the form of graph filters, the outcome of which can be postprocessed towards various objectives by manipulating their outcome or applying iterative schemes that edit algorithm inputs.
 A particularly useful part of the module